 A small Japanese maple tree, Shin-deshojo also commonly known as Spring Ruby Tree, has brilliant shrimp-pink young foliage which turns green with pink/red margins in the summer and then eventually the autumn colour is orange, red and bronze.
 For spectacular leaf colour this variety of Acer palmatum is a great choice.

 It is a bushy but compact form with wide growing, delicate upright branches - an elegant small tree reaching only about 2.5 x 2.5m in height and spread and is therefore suitable for all gardens as well as containers.
 All Japanese Maples like a sunny or semi shade situation with some shelter - this variety has best leaf colour in partial shade.

 AKA Acer palmatum 'Shindeshojo', Spring Ruby Tree, Japanese maple

-Pot grown Shin-deshojo Japanese Maples can be planted at any time of the year.
-Firstly, remove all weeds and grass within a metre of your desired planting hole then dig a square hole as deep as your root mass and approximately twice as wide.
+Our pot grown Shin-deshojo Japanese Maples can be planted at any time of year.
+Remove all weeds and grass within a metre of the planting site, then dig a square hole as deep as the root mass and approximately twice as wide.
 We recommend sprinkling root grow in the hole to help Japanese Maples establish more effectively, especially if the soil is poor.

 Finish by watering generously around the base.
 The tree planting guide has further information and videos.

-If you’re planting Japanese Maples in spring or summer, water well and regularly throughout spring and summer.
+Japanese Maples require a good watering regime for the first couple of years by watering well and regularly throughout spring and summer.
 Increase in periods of hot or dry weather.
-If planting in autumn, you may only need to water your tree a little.
-Keep an eye on young trees and increase watering if there are extended periods of hot or dry weather.
+If planting in autumn, you may only need to water a little.
 If possible, use rain water instead of tap water as this is more acidic and better for foliage colour.
 We stock a range of irrigation kits for more effective watering.

 Keep the area free of competing weeds and grass for the first couple of growing seasons.
 If there is snow fall, gently brush the snow from the branches to ensure it does not weigh down the framework and cause damage.